 The ERP does not specifically address catastrophic releases of HCN gas from storage or process facilities or releases of cyanide from transportation accidents.
 Catastrophic releases of HCN gas from storage or process facilities are not reasonably expected to occur at the Mesquite Mine, as all process facilities (with the exception of the refinery) are open-air.
 Pursuant to statutory obligations regarding Cal/ARP, WMMI completed a Risk Management Plan to evaluate impacts to off-site public receptors from potential cyanide release scenarios and determined that the endpoint for potential impact from a worse case release of HCN gas was well within the Mesquite Mine perimeter boundary.
-The ICMC-certified cyanide supplier (DuPont) is responsible for emergency response throughout transport, and DuPont's ICMC-certified transporter (Sentinel) carries a copy of DuPont's emergency response plan.
-During the offload event observed during the field component of this 2014 ICMC recertification audit, the Sentinel driver presented a copy of the response plan with documentation regarding approved transportation routes.
+The ICMC-certified cyanide supplier (Chemours) is responsible for emergency response throughout transport, and Chemours' ICMC-certified transporter (Quality Carriers) carries a copy of Chemours' emergency response plan.
 WMMI does not employ cyanide treatment, destruction or recovery systems; therefore, failure of these systems does not apply to the Mesquite Mine.